sulu/sulu/UPGRADE.md

 });
 ```

-### Header-toolbar and tabs
+### Header
-The header got a complete redesign, the breadcrumb, title and bottom-content are not available anymore.
-Also the event `header.set-toolbar` got removed.
+The header got a complete redesign, the breadcrumb and bottom-content are not available anymore.
+Also the event `header.set-toolbar` got marked as deprecated.
 A sulu-header can still be initialized via the header property when a view-component gets started.

 Some properties in the header-hook have changed, some are new, some not supported anymore.
 For a complete overview on the current properties in the header-hook see the documentation: //TODO insert link to docu.

 The major work when upgrading to the new header is to change the button-templates to sulu-buttons.
-Before you had to pass a template like e.g. 'default' which initialized a set of buttons, now each button is passed explicitly which gives you more flexibility.
+Before you had to pass a template like e.g. 'default', which initialized a set of buttons, now each button is passed explicitly which gives you more flexibility.
 Lets have a look at an example:

 **Before:**
 ```